 Rates for author appearances at schools, libraries, colleges and festivals

 Authors may wish to base their fee, for either single visits or longer residencies, pro rata, on the annual salary they would expect to earn.
 See Andrew Bibby’s reckoner, which shows daily rates to equate with different salaries.
-Authors delivering schools events may be interested that the NASUWT 2013 salaries for Lead Practitioners (excluding London and the Fringe) are between £37,836 - £57,520.
+Authors delivering schools events may be interested that the NASUWT 2013 salaries for Leading Practitioners (excluding London and the Fringe) are between £37,836 - £57,520.

 The Scottish Book Trust offers Live Literature Funding for selected schools and library events in Scotland.
 Since 2005 they have part-funded a fee of £150 plus travel and subsistence expenses per one hour event.
 Under this system a writer would receive £450 plus expenses for 3 events during a working day.
 Authors are free to set their own fees for events not funded by this scheme.
 Indeed, authors may charge more even within the scheme, if the school/library agrees to cover the difference.